ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/design-system.md

 title: Design System
 weight: 3
 description: >-
-  You will find here information of how to create and use your own design system in Flutter.
+ In this section, you will find information on how to create and use your own design system in Flutter.
 ---

 ---